acm-dojo/sudo/README.md

 If you wish to sign a file for execution, add it to the challenge's `.signature` file (one per line, use absolute path).
 Use `/mnt/sudo/bash` or `/mnt/sudo/python` as shebang in the corresponding scripts.

-Always invoke `setup.sh` in the `.init` file so that the wrappers are properly configured.
+Always invoke `setup.sh` at the end of the `.init` file.
+This script configures the wrappers and also takes a snapshot of the current environment variables to be used by the sudo binaries.
+Any changes to environment variables after this script is run will not be reflected when using the sudo binaries.

 ## Development